omgmog/install-all-firefox/README.markdown

     ga-IE, he, hu, it, ja-JP-mac, ko, ku, lt, mk, mn, nb-NO, nl, nn-NO, pa-IN, pl, pt-BR, pt-PT, ro, ru, sk, sl, sv-SE, tr, uk, zh-CN, zh-TW

+The installation process for the Aurora nightly doesn't take any locale, but it installs en-US.

 2. The script will download the 'bits' (icons, utils) for the rest of the installer.

 3. When the Mozilla license pops up, press Q and then Y to continue.